 When the Department of Homeland Security stood up, its ranks swelled with USCG vets, in large part because the USCG has such a broad mission set and is not just trained but is exceptional at interacting with a range of operational, policy-making (and sometimes political) stakeholders.
 In other words, if you come from USCG, you likely know how to put out a lot of different fires with a lot of different people.
 Fears’ impressive background notwithstanding, that is exactly the kind of firefighting we need guiding the White House on homeland security.

-Here’s to a great tenure, hopefully permanent.
+Here’s to a great tenure.